Why it matters

 I have been a PC gamer for more than 20 years, which means that I started back in the days when having a fast Internet connection was a luxury, not a necessity.

 While the Internet did a lot of good things for the software market, it also introduced some dishonest practice, made it easier to part with cash especially for those who poorly understand how business models work.

 I make software free of ads, DRM and microtransactions because that’s the way I wish all software was sold – if I sell it, you only pay the indicated price.
 If it is free – download it and use it with no restrictions.

 This is probably the most obvious of the three evils.
 Ads have existed long before the Internet and even before the digital era, but now they are getting more and more similar to TV commercials.

-In the world of mobile games developers who have no hope of selling their game in an oversaturated market try to make money on those who want to play a game “for free”.
-These ads are often very distracting – a flashy banner leading to installation of malware which you can accidentally press, or even worse, a loud commercial that you sometimes even have to wait for while it is buffered, thus wasting your time and disrupting your gaming experience.
+In the world of mobile games developers who have no hope of selling their game in a saturated market try to make money on those who want to play a game “for free”.
+These ads are often very distracting – a flashy banner leading to installation of malware which you can accidentally press, or even worse, a loud commercial that you sometimes even have to wait for while it is being buffered, thus wasting your time and disrupting your gaming experience.

 However, this problem is not restricted to mobile games/software – it also exists in the free software market – just remember how many times you have unwillingly installed malicious search toolbars or other plugins that slow your computer down and force you to watch more ads.